rnaveensrinivas/git/README.md

   - You can treat the working directory as a **normal folder** where you directly modify the contents of the project.

 - **Git's Role:**
-  - The working directory gives you access to Git’s features, enabling you to **record changes**, **alter** files, and **transfer** them using Git commands.
+  - The working directory gives you access to Git's features, enabling you to **record changes**, **alter** files, and **transfer** them using Git commands.
-  - Git keeps track of any changes you make in this directory before committing them to the project’s history.
+  - Git keeps track of any changes you make in this directory before committing them to the project's history.

 ---